Nuevo Casas Grandes: History

+Geography

 Climate

 Nuevo Casas Grandes has a semi-arid climate with hot summers, mild winters and warm transition seasons.
 The location gets quite high summer rainfall and frequent air frosts in winter.

 Culture

 The city is the see city of the Roman Catholic Diocese of Nuevo Casas Grandes.
 Nearby Nuevo Casas Grandes are Mennonite and Mormon communities.
 Both of those groups are bilingual with Spanish as their second language.
 However most of the Mormons in the region are of Mexican descent and speak Spanish as their mother tongue.
 The Mennonites are Old Colony Mennonites (not to be confused with Old Order Mennonites who live in Canada, the United States and Belize) and speak a German dialect called Plautdietsch as their primary language in addition to Standard German and Spanish, while those in the Mormon community are of American descent and speak English.

 As Nuevo Casas Grandes has grown in the last few decades, it now meets on the north side with the Mormon colony, Colonia Dublán.
 Many who reside near Nuevo Casas Grandes endeavor to maintain orchards which grow a variety fruits, including peaches, apples, pears, and pecans.
 Shade and street trees include ash, cypress, deodar, eucalyptus, mulberry, pine, and sycamore.
 There is also significant activity in wheat and cattle.

-Nuevo Casas Grandes has an airport, Nuevo Casas Grandes, airport code NCG.